tpetricek/anarchy-workshop/proposal.md

 > If a subject does not permit exactness, it is not sufficient to be exact
 > about something else.
 (Realms of Value, Ralph Barton Perry)

+> The alternative (...) which I am seeking to establish here, is to restore
+> to us once more the power for the deliberate holding of improved beliefs.
+> We should be able to profess now knowingly and openly those beliefs which
+> could be tacitly taken for granted in the days before modern philosophic
+> criticism reached its present incisiveness.
+(Personal Knowledge, Michael Polanyi)

 (Can we get someone else to say nice thing about this idea?)

 ## Organization (TBD)